45 Hidden Door Ideas

-From Batman’s lair to the tombs of the ancient Egyptians, there are a number of inspirations behind a hidden door.
+From Batman’s lair to the tombs of the ancient Egyptians, there are a number of inspirations behind a secret door or hidden closet door.
 Whether you’re looking to add a bit of fun and mystery to your abode or are keen on some old world seclusion, these hidden door ideas are your escape from the obvious–and an endlessly fun approach at that.

-This is one of the traditional methods for creating a hidden doorway.
+This is one of the traditional methods for creating a hidden doorway in a foyer area.
 You’ve probably seen a large bookcase that takes up an entire wall.
-Then there’s one section that magically hinges open to reveal a hidden room.
-Another option is to have a door-sized bookshelf built into the wall but this bookshelf is actually a door that you can open and walk behind.
+Then there’s one section that magically hinges open to reveal a hidden space.
+Another hidden door idea is to have a door-sized bookshelf built into the wall but this bookshelf is actually a door you can open to go into a panic room.

 One thing that you’ll notice about all of these bookshelves is that they are flush with the rest of the wall.
-This makes it easier to attach the concealed hinges on the backside so that the door opens inward towards the hidden room.
+This makes it easier to attach the concealed hinges on the backside so that the door opens inward to the safe room.

 You can get creative in how your door opens by installing a latch on the backside that’s connected to a cable.
 Thread the cable through the bookshelf and attach it to a woodblock.
 Cover the woodblock with a book cover and mount it to the shelf on a hinge.
 Then when you tilt that “book” forward, it pulls the cable, which opens the latch.

-The brilliance behind a hidden paneled door is that you could be staring right at it and not know it’s even there.
+The brilliance behind a hidden paneled door is that you can be staring right at it and not know it’s even there.
 To the unknowing observer, the wall looks like a continuous wall with no breaks.
-This type of hidden door is a bit easier since you can use a standard door that you’ll then cover with panels.
+This type of secret entrance is a bit easier since you can use a standard door that you’ll cover with panels.

-You have a lot of freedom with this choice.
-You could use repeating square panels, horizontal wooden shiplap, floor to ceiling panels, or vertical wood paneling.
+You have a lot of freedom with this choice of hidden door.
+You can use repeating square panels, horizontal wooden shiplap, floor-to-ceiling panels, or vertical wood paneling.
 If you choose a panel pattern that has vertical seams, then it will be easier to hide the door seams in the panel pattern.

 While having smooth panels looks nice, they may not completely camouflage the door.
 This is where wainscoting becomes useful.
-Traditionally, wainscoting was used on the lower half of walls to hide the evidence of rising dampness.
+Traditionally, wainscoting is used on the lower half of walls to hide evidence of rising dampness.
 These days, it’s purely decorative.

 Raised-panel is the most traditional and respected form of wainscoting.
-It requires close attention to detail as each piece of trim is cut, routered, and beveled to exacting measurements.
+It requires close attention to detail as each piece of trim is cut, routered, and beveled to exact measurements.
 It features a variety of raised trim and panels to create a pattern of squares and rectangles.
-This style looks best in Queen Anne or Colonial style homes.
+This style looks best in Queen Anne or Colonial-style homes.

 Flat-panel wainscoting is similar to the raised panel, but there are no raised center or decorative trim pieces.
-There’s a flat panel as the base and then trim pieces are places over it called stiles.
+There’s a flat panel as the base and then trim pieces called stiles are placed over it.
 The raised stiles will create a square pattern.
 This style looks best in Mission-style homes that embrace simple lines, exposed rafters, and an emphasis on craftsmanship.

 You’ll see board-and-batten used more often as exterior siding, but it can also appear indoors.
 This type of wainscoting has alternating boards that have wider planks of wood placed first and then more narrow strips, or battens, placed over the edges of two neighboring boards.
 This type of paneling is more informal and considered “classic Americana”.
 It first became popular during the Victorian Era because of its durability and affordability.

-One of the more popular hidden door ideas is to hide away a bathroom.
-Hiding the bathroom door can create a cleaner look to your home by hiding the entrance to this small room.
+One of the more popular hidden doors ideas is to hide away a bathroom.
+Hiding the bathroom door can create a cleaner look for your home by disguising the entrance to this secret room.
 This may not be the best choice for your main bathroom in the home, though.
-It can work well for your master or rarely used guest bathroom.
+It can work well for your master or rarely-used guest bathroom.

 While you can use a bookshelf for your bathroom door, consider how often the door will get used.
-This door will get moved more often than other hidden doors, so you want anything on the shelves to be stable.
+This door will get moved more often than a regular door, so you want everything on the shelves to be stable.
 A more practical choice is to use paneling or wainscoting.

-If your door is a part of a wall of cabinetry, you can make it blend in by repeating a pattern found elsewhere.
-You could have a fireplace or bookshelf in the center of the wall, and then cabinets or bookshelves framing the central feature.
-One side is actual cabinets or shelving, the other matches in looks, but is hiding the door.
-This symmetry is appealing to the eye and will trick people into not noticing that one side is a door.
+If your door is part of a wall of cabinetry, you can make it blend in by repeating a pattern found elsewhere.
+You can have a fireplace or bookshelf in the center of the wall, and then cabinets or bookshelves framing the central feature.
+One side is actual cabinets or shelving, the other matches in appearance but hides the door.
+This symmetry appeals to the eye and will trick people into not noticing that one side is a door.

 Staircases can take up a lot of room.
-Instead of building out a set of stairs going down to your basement, why not create a secret hatch in your floor?
-This lets you use the square footage above the stairs as floor space when you aren’t using the stairs.
+Instead of building out a set of stairs going down to your basement, why not create a secret hatch on your floor?
+This lets you use the floor space when you aren’t using the stairs.

 The space under your stairs is the most unused and wasted space in the home.
-Depending on the construction of your stairs, you could turn this space into a child’s playroom, storage room, guest bathroom, or mini home office.
+Depending on the construction of your stairs, you can turn this space into a child’s playroom, storage room, guest bathroom, or mini-home office.
 All of these ideas need a door.
-But having a door to the under the stairs space may look odd and out of place.
+But having a door under the stairs may look odd and out of place.
 Hiding the door allows you to utilize the space while not compromising the architectural design of your stairs.

 To create this look in your home, skip the door handle, and opt for a spring-loaded hinge.
 This will give you a seamless appearance.
-You should also consider following the lines of your trim that are already in place.
+Also, consider following the lines of your trim that are already in place.
 This may mean that your door is a unique shape, such as having an angled top to follow the angle of the stairs.